Join our community on Facebook

-Understanding communication difficulties and knowledge of coping strategies can help people affected by a brain tumour (and those around them) to feel more able to cope and reduce feelings of frustration or isolation.
+Learning new coping strategies can help people living with a brain tumour (and those around them) feel more able to cope and reduce feelings of frustration or isolation.

 There are some simple changes you can make that may help you if you are experiencing communication problems.

 As communication is a two way process, the way that those around you communicate with you is very important.